elnazer109/computer-vision-intern-task/Option 2: Small Object Detection Strategy/README.md

 Non-Maximum Suppression
 ↓
 Final Detections

-`
+---

-# Handling split objects (overlap)
+# Handling Split Objects (Overlap)

+A common issue in tiling-based detection is when an object lies on the border between two tiles and appears partially in each one.

+To solve this problem, **overlapping tiles** are used (for example, 20% overlap).

+This ensures that a screw cut in one tile will appear fully inside a neighboring tile.

+After detection, overlapping predictions are merged using **Non-Maximum Suppression (NMS)** to remove duplicate detections.

+---

-Trade-Off Analysis for Edge Devices (e.g. Raspberry Pi)
+# Trade-Off Analysis for Edge Devices (e.g. Raspberry Pi)

 Running this pipeline on an edge device introduces additional constraints.

-### Challenges:
+## Challenges

-- Limited CPU and memory
+- Limited CPU and memory resources
 - No dedicated GPU
 - Increased inference time due to multiple tiles

-### Possible Optimizations:
+## Possible Optimizations

-- Use lightweight models (YOLOv8-nano, MobileNet-SSD).
+- Use lightweight detection models.

-- Increase tile size to reduce the number of slices.
+- Increase tile size to reduce the number of slices

-- Reduce overlap ratio carefully.
+- Carefully reduce the overlap ratio

 These trade-offs help balance detection accuracy and computational cost.

+---

-### Conclusion
+# Conclusion

 The tiling-based detection strategy provides an effective solution for detecting very small objects in high-resolution images.

-By preserving spatial details and combining overlapping predictions, the system significantly improves small object recall while remaining flexible enough to adapt to resource-constrained edge devices.
+By preserving spatial details and combining overlapping predictions, the system significantly improves small object detection performance while remaining adaptable to resource-constrained edge devices.